spottedduck/tactilemap/README.md

-# tactilemap
+# Creating a 3D-printable tactile map
 Steps for creating a tactile map from scratch, inspired by Touch Mapper (https://touch-mapper.org).
 Fusion 360 and Illustrator can be substituted for your preferred software.

-## Obtaining roads and building vectors for extrusion
+# Obtaining roads and building vectors for extrusion
 - Option 1: no drawing or tracing required
   - Select monochrome template when creating new style in https://studio.mapbox.com
   - Turn off visibility for all layers